We all played with them.

 Kids learn to count with the integrated numbers or counting the blocks they use.
 The various shape, sizes, and lengths also inspire geometry and other math skills when figuring out their design.

 Spatial skills teach kids to visualize the shapes before construction.
 It helps kids understand how an odd shape can be changed into something usable.
-Spatial skills help create beautiful designs, but it also helps to solve problems and allows for new creative and artistic results.
+Spatial skills help create beautiful designs, but it also let us solve problems and allows for new creative and artistic results.

 Science and Physics